Chang Guan-chung

-Chang Guan-chung (張冠群 (张冠群, Zhāng Guānqún)) is a general officer of the Republic of China Army (ROCA) in Taiwan.
+Chang Guan-chung (張冠群 (张冠群, Zhāng Guānqún)) is a Taiwanese engineer and general officer of the Republic of China Army (ROCA).
 He was the Vice Minister of National Defense for Armaments from 28 April 2017 to 1 July 2021.

 Education

-Chang obtained his doctoral degree in aeronautical engineering from Cornell University in the United States.
+Chang graduated from National Defense University with a bachelor's degree in 1981 then earned a master's degree in aerospace engineering from National Cheng Kung University.
+He then earned his Ph.D. in aeronautical engineering from Cornell University in the United States.

 National Chung-Shan Institute of Science and Technology

 In February 2017, Chang, as the President of National Chung-Shan Institute of Science and Technology, signed a memorandum with the Ministry of National Defense in Taichung to develop next-generation advanced jet trainers in Taiwan in which the development program will be completed by 2026.

 Ministry of National Defense

 Chang took office as the Vice Minister of National Defense for Armaments on 28 April 2017.
 He is the first academic to serve in this post.
 He was the opening speaker at U.S.-Taiwan Defense Industry Conference 2018 in Maryland where he spoke on the need for Taiwan to balance foreign and domestic defense suppliers.
 Chen stepped down from his position at the Ministry of National Defense on 1 July 2021 to work in the Presidential Office as a military strategy adviser, and was awarded the Order of the Cloud and Banner.